Incentives for Plug-in Hybrids and Electric Cars

-Income tax credits for up to 20 percent of the cost of an electric car—maximum of $5,000—or 10 percent (with a max of $2,500) for a car conversion to use an “alternative fuel” including electricity.
+The Georgia tax credit will no longer be effective as of July 1, 2015.
+Previously, the state offered income tax credits for up to 20 percent of the cost of an electric car—maximum of $5,000—or 10 percent (with a max of $2,500) for a car conversion to use an “alternative fuel” including electricity.

 Contact: James Udi, Environmental Specialist, Georgia Environmental Protection Division, email@example.com.

 Georgia Power, the largest utility in the state, has a $12 million pilot program that offers incentives to residential customers of $250 (and up to $500 for businesses) for installing certain types of EV chargers.

 Qualified plug-in electric vehicles affixed with special state-issued license plates may use HOV lanes regardless of the number of passengers and are exempt from parking fees charged by any non-federal governmental authority.
 The exemptions are effective through June 30, 2020.
 Previous rebates have expired.

 The parking is essentially free at the Honolulu International Airport.
 An electric vehicle charging station, which can provide service to two vehicles, is located on level 1 of the international arrivals parking structure.
 The current charge for use of the electric vehicle charging station is $7.00 for 24 hours.
 For more information, go to http://hawaii.gov/hnl/airport-parking/electric-vehicle-parking.

 In late March 2015, representatives of the Illinois Environmental Protection Agency announced that consumers who purchased a new plug-in vehicle in 2014, or later, will not receive a $4,000 rebate from the state.
 The rebate program was started in 1998.
 There are currently no plans to reinstate the program.